gebhardm/flmdisplay/persist/README.md

 #Precondition: Setting up the database
 Make sure you have installed a database; in my case it is MySQL.

-    sudo apt-get install mysql-server mysql-client
+    sudo apt-get install mysql-server

 This installs the database and all dependent packages not already installed.
-During installation you are asked for a root password of the database; I chose 'raspberry' for this (as a no-brainer to the default RasPi wheezy password) Log into the database to create the schema used for storing Flukso data:
+During installation you are asked for a root password of the database; I chose 'raspberry' for this (as a no-brainer to the default RasPi password) Log into the database to create the schema used for storing Flukso data:

     mysql -u root -p